insightfinder/iftracer-sdk/README.md

 if __name__ == "__main__":
     openai.api_key = "sk-proj-..."  # Set your OpenAI API key here or export it as environment variable.
     # You need to call Iftracer.init only once to set the environment variables.
 You can also call Iftracer.init() without any arguments, if you have set the environment variables somewhere else.
+    Iftracer.init(
-    Iftracer.init(  # API_KEY is not supported.
-Please set values to api_endpoint, ifuser, iflicenseKey, and ifproject to access. api_endpoint="http://...:14418", # Contact our devops to get the unique url.
-Port number is always 14418 ifuser="...", # Your user name shown in the InsightFinder profile iflicenseKey="...", # Your license key shown in the InsightFinder profile ifproject="...", # Your project's name
+        api_endpoint="http://...:14418", # Contact our devops to get the unique url.
+Port number is always 14418 ifuser="...", # The value can be found on the first line of [User Account Information](https://app.insightfinder.com/account-info) page. iflicenseKey="...", # The value can be found on the 5th line of [User Account Information](https://app.insightfinder.com/account-info) page. ifproject="...", # Your project's name.
+You can fill in any strings.
     )
     messages = [
         {"role": "system", "content": "You are a helpful assistant."},